Kick-Ass (film): Plot

-Dave Lizewski is an awkward teenager who lives in Staten Island, New York with his widowed father.
-Inspired by comic books, Dave modifies a wetsuit to become a superhero but he is critically injured while confronting muggers.
+Dave Lizewski is an awkward teenager who lives in Staten Island with his widowed father.
+Inspired by comic books and wondering why there are no real-life superheroes, Dave modifies a wetsuit to become a superhero but is attacked and critically injured while confronting muggers.
 Having some bones replaced with metal, Dave gains an enhanced pain tolerance.
-A rumor spreads in school that Dave is gay, allowing him to befriend his crush, Katie Deauxma.
+A rumor spreads in school that Dave is gay; following this, he and his crush, Katie Deauxma, develop a close platonic friendship after she approaches him based on the rumor.

 Dave gains notoriety after rescuing a man from a gang attack.
-Calling himself “Kick-Ass,” he starts a Myspace account and is contacted by Katie, who is being harassed by a drug dealer.
+Calling himself "Kick-Ass", he starts a Myspace account and is contacted by Katie, who is being harassed by a drug dealer.
 Kick-Ass is outnumbered by the dealer and his henchmen but is saved by two costumed vigilantes, Big Daddy and his daughter Hit-Girl.

-Big Daddy is really Damon Macready, a former police officer who was framed by Mafia boss Frank D’Amico and imprisoned.
+Big Daddy is really Damon Macready, a former police officer who was framed by Mafia boss Frank D'Amico and imprisoned.
 His wife committed suicide, leaving behind their daughter, Mindy.
-Upon his release, Damon trained himself and Mindy to get revenge on D’Amico by sabotaging his drug operations and stealing his money.
+Upon his release, Damon trained himself and Mindy to get revenge on D'Amico by sabotaging his drug operations and stealing his money.

-D’Amico targets Kick-Ass.
-His son, Chris, convinces him to lure Kick-Ass into a trap by posing as a vigilante called “Red Mist.”
-After meeting Kick-Ass, the plan goes awry when Red Mist finds his father’s warehouse in flames and his men killed.
+D'Amico targets Kick-Ass, who has been framed for killing his men.
+His son, Chris, convinces him that he can lure Kick-Ass into a trap by posing as a vigilante called "Red Mist".
+After meeting Kick-Ass, the plan goes awry when Red Mist finds his father's warehouse in flames and his men killed.
 A hidden camera reveals Big Daddy caused the carnage.

-After confessing to Katie that he is not gay, Dave is coaxed into another meeting with Red Mist, who tricks Kick-Ass into revealing Big Daddy and Hit-Girl’s location.
-Hit-Girl is seemingly shot dead while Kick-Ass and Big Daddy are captured by D’Amico’s men and torturously beaten on a live internet broadcast.
-Hit-Girl (who wore a bulletproof vest) raids the hideout and kills all of D’Amico’s men but is too late to save Big Daddy, who was set on fire and dies from his burns.
+Dave reveals to Katie that he is Kick-Ass and that he is not gay, confesses his attraction to her, and pledges to give up crime-fighting.
+However, he is coaxed into another meeting with Red Mist, who tricks him into revealing Big Daddy and Hit-Girl's location.
+Hit-Girl is seemingly shot dead while Kick-Ass and Big Daddy are captured by D'Amico's men, then tortured and beaten on a live internet broadcast.
+Hit-Girl (who wore a bulletproof vest) raids the hideout and kills all of D'Amico's men but is too late to save Big Daddy, who was set on fire and dies from his burns.

-Kick-Ass and Hit-Girl resolve to take down D’Amico for good.
-They violently infiltrate D’Amico’s penthouse, culminating in Hit-Girl dueling D’Amico, and Kick-Ass fighting Red Mist.
-D’Amico overpowers Hit-Girl and prepares to execute her but Kick-Ass manages to subdue Red Mist and kill D’Amico with a bazooka.
+Kick-Ass and Hit-Girl resolve to take down D'Amico for good.
+They violently infiltrate D'Amico's penthouse, culminating in Hit-Girl dueling D'Amico and Kick-Ass fighting Red Mist.
+D'Amico overpowers Hit-Girl and prepares to execute her, but Kick-Ass manages to subdue Red Mist and kill D'Amico by blasting him out of a window with a bazooka.
 Following their victory, Dave and Mindy unmask themselves and properly greet each other.

-Dave and Mindy retire from crime-fighting; Dave pursues a relationship with Katie, and Mindy — under the guardianship of Damon’s former partner, Marcus Williams — is enrolled at Dave’s school.
+Dave and Mindy retire from crime-fighting; Dave pursues a relationship with Katie; and Mindy, under the guardianship of Damon's former partner, Marcus Williams, is enrolled at Dave's school.
 Meanwhile, Red Mist dons a new suit and plans revenge against Kick-Ass.